saireddyavs/task-manager/README.md

    - Validates if taskID passed is valid number
    - Validates if taskID is present among the list of tasks
+   - If there are more than one request validation errors, all errors are passed in one response as array
    - Deletes the task if taskID passed is valid and present

+6. **GET /tasks/priority/:level**

+   Retrive all the tasks with the given priority level

+   - Validates if the priority level passed in the request is valid or not
+   - If there are more than one request validation errors, all errors are passed in one response as array
+   - Pass all tasks with same priority based on request param in the response

 ## References: